sgpgit/ICC2020/README.md

 [![Watch the Link](Architecture_IBMCloud.png)](https://github.com/CFC-ICC2020/IBM_ICC2020)

-# Acknowledgements

-##Special Applause to our Team
+# Acknowledgements -Special Applause to our Team

 	Raghav S     - Implemented IBM Cloud Services like IoT Sensors, Node-Red Editors,ML Algorithms and Cloudant Database Gokul R      - Contributed more Artifacts on Water Crisis, IoT Research Journals and Key contributer for Documentation and Demo Video
 	Prashanth B  - Provided more insights on Ground Water Analysis and Embedding IoT Sensors Akshaya      - Gathered  more data on Real-time Datasets and Simulating IoT Sensors

+Contact : sgnanamaruna@gmail.com for any clarification